ShannaSeigel/digital-brain/zk-public/shanna-as-note-maker.md

 ---
-title: What Do *I* Want to Make Notes
+title: What Do I Want to Make Notes?
 author: Shanna
 ---